 Timeshare sales contracts usually include clauses that disclaim any promises made during the sales pitch.
 The contract you sign will ask you to agree that you are making the purchase only based on the representations in that contract.

-If you need more information about timeshare laws, how to cancel a timeshare purchase, whether you should sue a timeshare operator, or your options if you're facing a timeshare foreclosure, consider talking to a local foreclosure attorney or timeshare attorney.
+If you need more information about timeshare laws, how to cancel a timeshare purchase, whether you should sue a timeshare seller, or your options if you're facing a timeshare foreclosure, consider talking to a local consumer protection lawyer, foreclosure attorney, or timeshare attorney.

 Need a lawyer?
 Start here.